 One of the primary reasons for the rejection of a return or a delay in processing a return is an incorrect SSN.
 It is important, therefore, that you check the accuracy of each SSN, as well as the spelling of the name associated with the number.
-Ask your client if he or she received a notice of an incorrect SSN last year.
+Ask your client if he or she received a notice of an incorrect SSN for any prior tax year.